-The state capital of the Styria is with about 290,000 inhabitants the second largest city of Austria, The Graz field was in the Roman Empire, a densely populated agricultural landscape.
-The city has a long winemaking tradition, which was mentioned in documents in 1140.
-Margrave Gunther von Sanntel bequeathed the pen Admont vineyards on Grazer Kehlberg in Webling.
-In 1820 there were still vineyards in all 23 outskirts of the city.
+The state capital of the Styria with around 290,000 inhabitants is the second largest city of Austria, The Graz field was a densely populated agricultural landscape in the Roman Empire.
+The city has a long tradition of viticulture, which was mentioned in 1140.
+Margrave Gunther von Sanntel bequeathed the Admont Abbey vineyards to Grazer Kehlberg in Webling.
+In 1820 there were still vineyards in all 23 suburbs of the city.
 The vineyards were mainly on the slopes of the Graz field.
-Altogether there were 190 hectares, 37 of them on the Kehlberg.
-At the beginning of the 20th century, the Kehlberg was based on the famous district Grinzing in Wien known as "Kleingrinzing" and a popular destination for the Grazer.
-There were also numerous here Buschenschänken, The last of these was closed in 1967.
+There was a total of 190 hectares of vines, 37 of them on the Kehlberg.
+At the beginning of the 20th century, the Kehlberg was based on the famous district Grinzing in Wien known as the "Little Grinzing" and a popular destination for the people of Graz.
+There were also numerous here Buschenschänken, The last of these places was closed in 1967.

-Finally, in 2013 this tradition of the South Styrian winemaker Hannes Sabathi revived.
-The slopes were cleared of the scrub and planted on 4.5 hectares again with vines.
-The management is carried out in an environmentally friendly manner ecological Viewpoints with waiver insecticides and herbicides, Kehlberg is home to a rare species of butterflies whose survival depends on a single species of plant - the Osterlieb.
-Therefore, some of these plants were relocated to the vineyard.
-On the barren dolomite rock with loamy clay soil of the Kehlberg grow the white wine varieties yellow muscatel, Pinot Gris ( Pinot gris ) and Sauvignon Blanc, Since the year 2017 the "Grazer Stadtwein" (a STK wine ) produced under the name "Falter Ego" after the Osterluzei butterfly.
+Finally, in 2013 this tradition was born by the South Styrian winemaker Hannes Sabathi revived.
+The slopes were cleared of the undergrowth and replanted with vines on 4.5 hectares.
+The management is carried out in an environmentally friendly manner ecological Viewpoints with waiver insecticides and herbicides, A rare species of butterfly lives on Kehlberg, the survival of which depends on a single species of plant - the Easter louse butterfly.
+That is why some of these plants have been relocated to the vineyard.
+The white wine varieties yellow grow on the barren dolomite rock with loamy clay soil of the Kehlberg muscatel, Pinot Gris ( Pinot gris ) and Sauvignon Blanc, Since the 2017 vintage, these have become the "Graz City Wine" (a STK wine ) produced under the name "Falter Ego" after the Osterluzei-Malter.